 Hyderabad – The City Of Two Aspects

-The city is cosmopolitan, and is richly endowed with a variety of cultures.
+The city is cosmopolitan and is richly endowed with a variety of cultures.
 While Muslim people are concentrated more towards the old city like Charminar, Secunderabad has got a more contemporary look with a concentration of Anglo-Indians.
 The city of Hyderabad presents an attractive amalgam of old world charm together with the ebullience of growth and enterprise.
 Beautiful old edifices built in the medieval, Mughal, Colonial and Indo-Saracenic styles abound, rubbing shoulders with large glass and chrome temples of commerce.

 The History of Hyderabad :

 The history of Hyderabad begins with the establishment of the Qutub Shahi dynasty.
 Quli Qutub Shah seized the reins of power from the Bahamani kingdom in 1512 and established the fortress city of Golconda.
-Inadequacy of water, and frequent epidemics of plaque and cholera persuaded Mohammad, the fifth Quli Qutub Shahi ruler to venture outward to establish the new city with the Charminar as its center and with four great roads fanning out in the four cardinal directions.
+Inadequacy of water and frequent epidemics of plague and cholera persuaded Mohammad, the fifth Quli Qutub Shahi ruler to venture outward to establish the new city with the Charminar as its center and with four great roads fanning out in the four cardinal directions.
 Hyderabad’s fame, strategic location and Golconda’s legendary wealth attracted Aurangazeb who captured Golconda after a long siege in 1687.
-After this defeat the importance of Hyderabad declined and the city fell into partial ruin.
+After this defeat, the importance of Hyderabad declined and the city fell into partial ruin.

-As the Mughal Empire decayed and began to disintegrate, the viceroy, Asaf Jah I proclaimed himself the Nizam and established independent rule of the Deccan.
+As the Mughal Empire decayed and began to disintegrate, the viceroy, Asaf Jah I proclaimed himself the Nizam and established the independent rule of the Deccan.
 Hyderabad once again became a major capital city, ruled by successive Nizams of the Asaf Jah dynasty until the state was merged into the Indian Union in 1948.